jessepav/lacygoill-wiki-backup/vim/array.md

         echo freq
         {'one': 1, 'two': 2, 'three': 3}~

-Note that you can't write:
+Note that you can't write one of these statements:

+        let freq[word] += 1
         let freq[word] = freq[word] + 1

 Because when  the loop will  encounter `word` for  the first time,  `freq` won't